Resident234/php.net/pages/www.php.net_language.namespaces.php.md

 (and similar for the others)
 but this comment form deletes the backslash (why???)

-The &apos;use&apos; keyword also applies to closure constructs:
+The 'use' keyword also applies to closure constructs: